COBRA Rules

 8. Umpires

-• 6U-10U - There will be one umpire per game during Sunday Play.
+• 1.
+9U-10U - There will be one umpire per game during Sunday Play.
 All or part of the tournament may use 2 umpires.
+Pay is $60/umpire.

-• 11U-15U – May use a single umpire for Sunday Play, but will normally use 2 for Sunday Play and 2 or 3 for the Tournament.
+• 2.
+11U-15U – May use a single umpire for Sunday Play, but will normally use 2 for Sunday Play and 2 or 3 for the Tournament.
+Pay is $60/umpire.

 9. Home team keeps the official book.

-13. Courtesy runner (someone not in the game or, if all players hitting, last batter due to hit) is encouraged for pitchers and catchers but is mandatory with 2 outs or 3 runs scored.
+12. Courtesy runner (someone not in the game or, if all players hitting, last batter due to hit) is encouraged for pitchers and catchers but is? mandatory? with 2 outs or 3 runs scored.

-14. The infield Fly Rule IS in effect for ages 9U and older.
+13. The infield Fly Rule IS in effect.

 15. Any rule violation must be corrected immediately and escalated to the appropriate division coordinator for review and possible sanctions.
 Any resistance to correcting violations may be seen as an additional violation, for example: defensive obstruction, offensive interference, or un-sportsman-like conduct; as appropriate, and penalties applied as seen fit by the game’s officials.